-In assessing whether the performance criteria have been met, the Board will obtain independent data which provides the Company's and comparative companies' TSR performance.
+In assessing whether the performance criteria have been met, the Board will obtain performance data which provides the Company's and comparative companies' TSR performance.
+The Board will use the audited ROCE for the measurement period.

 Consequences of Performance on Shareholder's Wealth